Physician Associate Studies PGDip – 2023 entry

 We require you to submit a full application so that we can formally assess whether you meet the criteria published.
 Unfortunately, we are unable to provide an outcome based on an enquiry (via email, webform enquiry, phone or live chat).

 English language requirements

 IELTS Academic: 7.0 overall with 7.0 in each element.

 View the other English language qualifications that we accept.

 If you do not currently meet the level required for your programme, we offer intensive pre-sessional English language courses, designed to take you to the level of English ability and skill required for your studies here.

 Admissions staff will review the information provided within the personal statement and reference to assess applications for evidence of academic ability, insight and motivation.
 Personal statements should be comprehensive, with correct spelling, grammar and punctuation.
-Shortlisted applicants will be invited to an interview and selection day.
+Shortlisted applicants will be invited to an online interview.

 Full-time - 2 years

 - These fees apply to students commencing study in the academic year 2023-24 only.
 Fees for new starters are reviewed annually

 - If you are on a two-year full-time PGDip in Physicians Associate, the annual fee is payable in Year 1 and Year 2 of the course